Programme

 11:30 - 12:00 BREAK, EXHIBITION STANDS

-12:00 – 12:15 Reflecting on Care: An art installation to raise awareness about supporting the mental wellbeing of individuals with vision impairment
+12:00 – 12:15 Eight Voices in Darkness: An art installation to raise awareness about supporting the mental wellbeing of individuals with vision impairment *

 Dr. Claire Nollett